WStrellis/azure-204/Storage.md

 Three types of blobs:
 Block: used for storing text or binary data.
 Each block is read from beginning to end.
 Append: Designed for fast append operations, such as logging.
+No update/delete capability.
 Page: data is stored in pages. used for frequent reads and writes.
-Can read/write any part of page.
+Random-access, can read/write any part of page.
+Used for Azure VM virtual HDs.

 ## Authorization
 Access Keys - Allow full access to a storage account